ryan-s-lee/cse15l-lab-reports/docs/report-lab1.md

 ## Installing VS Code
 As I already had VS Code installed long before the assignment even began, this will be a recount of how I probably would have done it if it wasn't installed.
-First, I would go to https://code.visualstudio.com/ (or just look up vscode on Google).
-I would see a big blue button in the center of the screen saying "Download for Windows," which I would click (Mac users, I would presume would see "Download for Mac").
+First, I would go to [the VS Code Website](https://code.visualstudio.com/) (or just look up vscode on Google).
+There should be a big blue button in the center of the screen saying "Download for Windows," which I would click (Mac users, I would presume would see "Download for Mac").
 ![Placeholder](assets/images/img01-vscode.png)
 The setup wizard should be installed when I do.
 I would work through the setup wizard.
 Under "Other," I would check all of the options like so: